xaviv/apisecurityinaction/ch02/ApiSecurityInAction/Readme.md

-﻿# Api Security In Action
+﻿# Api Security In Action: Chapter 2

-This project is a .net implementation for code published by Neil Maiden.
+Using ASP.net core 5 and EF core

 ## Database In memory for EF Core